Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-08-retain-great-engineers-by-focussing-on-progression.md

 - **Collaboration and Cross-Functional Teams**: Encourage collaboration and cross-functional teams to gain exposure to different areas of the business
 - **Listen to your engineers:** Engage directly with individual engineers to ensure they enjoy their work, feel supported by their team and share opinions on general ways of working and engineering principles

-Furthermore, consider these additional areas outside for better employee engagement in general:
+Furthermore, consider these additional areas for better employee engagement in general:

 - **Diversity and Inclusion**: Ensure teams are diverse, including women and underrepresented minorities
 - **Flexible Work Arrangements**: Offer remote work and flexible schedules